bhautikgosai96/entry-management/README.md

 In \backend\model\entry.model.js, i have initialized mongoose and collectin schema.

 In \backend\routes\entry.js, Form data will be added to mongodb collection.
 I have created 2 cron job for scheduling mail service for checkin time and check out time.
 It will be run on time given by user in form.
-I have smtp.ethereal.email service to send email.

 In \src\components\guest.js i have created guest information form in react.

-In server side console you will get successful message when cron job will be executed.
+In server side console you will get successful message and message id when cron job will be executed.